 If your questions cannot be answered here you can ask at one of the communities.

 The GamePad (DRC), Pro Controller & Classic Controller can be emulated, which can be mapped to either your keyboard or any USB controller.
-Cemu currently only supports the DirectInput API.
-However, XInput support is planned in a future update.
+Cemu currently supports DirectInput and XInput.

-The GamePad (DRC) screen is rendered into the main window of Cemu while holding the TAB key on your keyboard.
+The GamePad (DRC) screen is rendered into the main window of Cemu while holding the TAB key on your keyboard or by mapping it to a controller button.
 You can also toggle between the screens by pressing CTRL + TAB.
+Additionally, the GamePad view can be displayed in a second window.

 Yes, mostly.
 But be warned, some sound effects and filters are not yet supported and there can be sudden loud noises in certain games.